alexanderjhoward/3kRGP_Variant_Calling/2_Variant_Calling/README.md

 2. Pull the genomic regions that correspond to our sequences of interest (found in **OsPSY_locs.txt**)
 3. Call variants of the genome relative to the Nipponbare genome, and filter for high-quality variant calls
 4. Apply the variants called to the reference genome sequence and save the sequence as a FASTA file

+The variant call files (VCFs) are saved under the "SearchResults/VCF" directory.
+The genomic files (FASTAs) are saved under "SearchResults/FASTA" directory.